 Post Graduate Diploma (with distinction) in 'Language and Communication Impairments in Children.'

-MSc (with distinction), based in 'Neuroscience and Child Development.'
+MSc, based in 'Cognitive Neuroscience, Connectionist Modelling and Child Development.'